Student Support

 Attendance

-Parents/whanau by law, must ensure their children attend school.
+Parents/caregivers by law, must ensure their children attend school.
 Schools are required, by law, to check all absences from school.
 Therefore we must have a note or medical certificate to explain a child’s absence.
-A phone call, text or an email to your child’s class teacher or to student.rec@papint.school.nz advising us of an absence is appreciated because it helps us account for the whereabouts of students each day and increases the safety of your child.
-Our school automatically sends texts (by around 10.30 a.m. each day), to whanau if a child is not at school and the family has not informed school of the reason for their absence.
+A phone call, text or an email to your child’s class teacher or to student.rec@papint.school.nz or admin@papint.school.nz, advising us of an absence is appreciated because it helps us account for the whereabouts of students each day and increases the safety of your child.
+Our school automatically sends texts (by 10.30 a.m. each day), to caregivers if a child is not at school and the family has not informed school of the reason for their absence.
 This is to ensure student safety and we ask parents to be diligent in responding.

 Sickness and Accidents

 Minor accidents are attended to by staff members who hold a current First Aid Certificate.
 In the cases of accident or illness of a more serious nature, parents are notified as soon as possible.
 In cases of extreme emergency, and on occasions when parents or nominated caregivers cannot be contacted, the staff will determine what should best be done to care for your child.
-Staff members receive regular first aid training to support their work with our students.
+All staff members receive regular first aid training to support their work with our students.

 School Payment Information